k9mail/k9mail-docs/docs/en/current/settings/general.md

 #### Visible message actions
 Configure which message actions will be promoted to the first level of the menu in the message view.

-**Note:** Checking an item doesn't mean that this action will be displayed in the action bar.
-There is only a limited number of actions that will be displayed in the action bar, the rest will move to the so called overflow menu that is accessible using the icon with the three dots.
+**Note:** Checking an item doesn't mean that this action is always displayed in the action bar.
+There are only a limited number of actions that can be displayed in the action bar, the rest are shown in the "overflow" menu that you can access using the icon with the three dots.

 #### Auto-fit message
 Enable this to shrink messages to fit the screen width.